 Using the Special Event Trigger does not assure proper ADC timing.
 It is the user's responsibility to ensure that the ADC timing requirements are met.

-Refer to Section 21.0 "Capture/Compare/PWM Modules", Section 17.0 "Timer0 Module", Section 18.0 "Timer1 Module with Gate Control", and Section 19.0 "Timer2 Module" for more information.
+Refer to Section 20.0 "Capture/Compare/PWM Modules" for more information.

-16.2.6 A/D CONVERSION PROCEDURE
+16.2.6 ADC CONVERSION PROCEDURE

 This is an example procedure for using the ADC to perform an Analog-to-Digital conversion: